euvl/vue-js-popover/README.md

 let Choose = this.$refs.Choose
 Choose.cleanLayout()
 ```
-When the popover position is top, data is added, and this function is needed to modify it,
-Or when the page is on resize
+When the popover position is top, data is added, and this function is needed to modify it or when the page is on resize.